Call Now - Open 24/7

 • In 2024, bicyclist fatalities accounted for over 10% of all deadly accidents in New York.

-• Almost 50% of state-recorded biking accidents took place in New York City.
+• Almost 50% of biking accidents reported in the state took place in New York City.

-• Distracted drivers are the main contributing factor to severe crashes.
+• Distracted driving is the main contributing factor to severe crashes.

-• Station wagons and sedans were the main types of vehicles that contributed to the deadliest bicycle accidents in New York City between 2020 and 2024.
+• Station wagons and sedans were the main types of vehicles that contributed to bike fatalities in NYC between 2020 and 2024.

-• Only 18% of fatal bike crashes happen in the winter.
+• On average, 34% of fatal bike crashes happen in the summer.

 Most Recent New York Bicycle Accident Statistics